bonefabric/gtar/README.md

 ---

-Simple tool to create and extract data from tar archives
+Simple tool to create and extract data from tar and tar.gz archives

 ---
 #### Flags: